Hedonic treadmill: Empirical studies

-Lucas, Clark, Georgellis, and Diener (2003) researched changes in baseline level of well-being due to changes in marital status, the birth of first child, and the loss of employment.
+Lucas, Clark, Georgellis, and Diener (2003) researched changes in baseline well-being due to changes in marital status, the birth of a first child, and the loss of employment.
 While they found that a negative life event can have a greater impact on a person's psychological state and happiness set point than a positive event, they concluded that people completely adapt, finally returning to their baseline level of well-being, after divorce, losing a spouse, the birth of a child, and for women losing their job.
 They did not find a return to baseline for marriage or for layoffs in men.
 This study also illustrated that the amount of adaptation depends on the individual.

-Wildeman, Turney, and Schnittker (2014) studied the effects of imprisonment on one's baseline level of well-being.
-They researched how being in jail affects one's level of happiness both short term (while in prison) and long term (after being released).
-They found that being in prison has negative effects on one's baseline well-being; in other words one's baseline of happiness is lower in prison than when not in prison.
+Wildeman, Turney, and Schnittker (2014) studied the effects of imprisonment on baseline well-being.
+They researched how being in jail affects happiness both short-term (while in prison) and long-term (after being released).
+They found that being in prison has negative effects on one's baseline well-being; in other words one's baseline happiness is lower in prison than when not in prison.
 Once people were released from prison, they were able to bounce back to their previous level of happiness.

 Silver (1982) researched the effects of a traumatic accident on one's baseline level of happiness.
-Silver found that accident victims were able to return to a happiness set point after a period of time.
+Silver found that accident victims could return to a happiness set point after a period of time.
 For eight weeks, Silver followed accident victims who had sustained severe spinal cord injuries.
 About a week after their accident, Silver observed that the victims were experiencing much stronger negative emotions than positive ones.
 By the eighth and final week, the victims' positive emotions outweighed their negative ones.
-The results of this study suggest that regardless of whether the life event is significantly negative or positive, people will almost always return to their happiness baseline.
+The results suggest that regardless of whether a life event is significantly negative or positive, people almost always return to their happiness baseline.

 Fujita and Diener (2005) studied the stability of one's level of subjective well-being over time and found that for most people, there is a relatively small range in which their level of satisfaction varies.
 They asked a panel of 3,608 German residents to rate their current and overall satisfaction with life on a scale of 0–10, once a year for seventeen years.
 Only 25% of participants exhibited shifts in their level of life satisfaction over the course of the study, with just 9% of participants having experienced significant changes.
-They also found that those with a higher mean level of life satisfaction had more stable levels of life satisfaction than those with lower levels of satisfaction.
+They also found that those with a higher mean level of life satisfaction had more stable levels of life satisfaction than those with lower levels.